nationalarchives/tdr-scripts/terraform/restore-database/README.md

 5. Run Terraform apply.
 This will cause the DB instance to rename which will mean the Terraform apply will eventually error
 6. Run Terraform apply again and the Terraform should fully apply as it will pick up the newly renamed restore DB instance
 7. Run Terraform apply again to ensure the state is stable, ie there are no longer changes appearing for the restore DB instance

+## Cleanup SSM Parameter store and policies
+Once the system is up and running with the new database snapshot, the newly created ssm parameter and policies will need to be deleted.
+* Delete the `RestoredDbAccessPolicyIntg` policy
+* Delete the `/{env}/{database}/database/url` ssm parameter